thenexthub/Codira/docs/archive/NamespaceLevelVarsAndTopLevelCode.rst

 :orphan:

-.. warning:: This document was used in planning Swift 1.0; it has not been kept up to date and does not describe the current or planned behavior of Swift.
+.. warning:: This document was used in planning Codira 1.0; it has not been kept up to date and does not describe the current or planned behavior of Codira.

 Mutable Namespace-Scope Variable Declarations
 =============================================